17 best writing jobs in 2026 showing high paying freelance and remote writing careers and how to start today

 Skills Required

-Critical analysis
+• Critical thinking and analysis

-Clear expression
+• Clear and persuasive expression

 How to Start